Yemen Humanitarian Crisis

 Dabbagh Welfare Trust’s Yemen Humanitarian Crisis Appeal

-Alhamdulillah, Allah has given us a chance to help our Yemeni brothers & sister during this crisis.
+Alhamdulillah, Allah has given us a chance to help our Yemeni brothers & sisters during this crisis.
 We are on the ground delivering life-saving food & water aid.
 We need your urgent donations to provide food packs and water tanks for the poor & needy families.
 Donate to Yemen Appeal and help us save lives in Yemen.

 Donation Policy

 Dabbagh Welfare Trust operates a 100% Transparency Policy.
 Our financial records are available to anyone who wishes to see where donations are being spent.
-We are a 90% Donation Policy Charity.
+We are a 95% Donation Policy Charity.

 Example